 2012-13: Chatham left the NDTP to skate for Omaha in the USHL; appearing in 63 games for the Lancers.
 He was the team’s third leading scorer with 18 goals and 17 assists and was -12 with 71 penalty minutes.
 Omaha finished fifth in the Western Conference; missing the USHL playoffs.
 In July 2013 he signed with the OHL’s Whalers; opting out of his commitment to Denver.

 2013-14: Chatham was one of several first-year OHL players to join defending West Division champion Plymouth.
 Showing steady progress skating for the rebuilt Whalers he scored 13 goals with 18 assists and was minus-17 with 51 penalty minutes in 54 games; missing time in October due to a hand injury.
 Plymouth finished fourth in the West Division, making the playoffs with a losing record, and lost to eventual champion Guelph in the first round.
 Chatham scored 3 goals and was minus-2 with 6 penalty minutes in five playoff games.
 He skated in the 2013 USA Hockey CCM All-American Prospects game in September.
 Chatham was ranked 46th amongst North American skaters in the Central Scouting final rankings and was selected by New Jersey in the third round (71st overall) in the 2014 NHL Draft.

 Chatham is best described as an energy player.
 He plays a rugged, two-way style similar to that of St. Louis Blues captain David Backes.
 He is quite powerful and was arguably the strongest player amongst his draft class.
 Considering his style and size he can move up and down the ice exceptionally well and puts in a consistent effort every night.
-With all of his intangibles, Chatham is not likely to become a scoring factor due to his limited offensive abilities.
-He also needs to improve on using his body when battling along the boards.
+Chatham’s scoring abilities have slowly risen thanks to opportunities in juniors, but he is not expected to become a scoring factor in the pros due to his limited offensive ceiling.